-The Bravo talent development team has a question written on a whiteboard in a common area: "How do we become the most attractive development shop in West Michigan The United States?"
+The Bravo Talent Development Team has a question written on a whiteboard in a common area: "How do we become the most attractive development shop in West Michigan?"
+Which quickly changed to "how do we become the most attractive development shop in THE UNITED STATES?"
 It's funny how a global pandemic can change your very micro view on talent, and expand your playing field!

-In a post pandemic world where the restraints on location are lesser than ever before, how do we attract and vet candidates from across the country?
+In a post-pandemic world where the restraints on location are looser than ever before, how do we attract and vet candidates from across the country?
 Pre-pandemic we focused on attracting talent that was regional.
 We were able to rely on word-of-mouth and personal references to grow our development teams.
 While that is still the case, the world has gotten a lot smaller from a talent perspective over the last 18 months.
-For example, we work with organizations that never had a remote employee in their entire existence.
+For example, we work with organizations that never had a remote employee during their entire existence before the pandemic.
 Then, practically overnight, they had a 100% remote workforce.
 And the funny thing is...a remote workforce… WORKED!
-Bravo, and the rest of the world, now have the opportunity to bring on the best and brightest across the globe, not just within driving distance of downtown Grand Rapids.
+Bravo, and the rest of the world, now have the opportunity to bring on the best and brightest from across the globe, not just within driving distance of downtown Grand Rapids.

 This fundamental change in work is an amazing opportunity to share the Bravo culture.
-With that, we need to be diligent on who we bring into our family.
+With that, we need to be diligent with who we bring into our family.
 This change sent our team on a mission to come up with a plan that will help us get closer and closer to the perfect code assessment.
-A matches our goal of being the most attractive development shop in the United States.
-In this post, we'll cover the common frustrations interviewers and candidates face in technical interviews, our dissatisfaction with current solutions out there, and finally, our design for a better assessment.
+This works toward our goal of being the most attractive development shop in the United States.
+In this post, we'll cover the common frustrations interviewers and candidates experience with technical interviews, our dissatisfaction with current solutions out there, and finally, our design for a better assessment.

-What are the common frustrations developers face in technical interviews?
+What are the common frustrations developers experience with technical interviews?

-From the candidates perspective, I think traditional technical interviews cause too much stress.
+From the candidate's perspective, I think traditional technical interviews cause too much stress.
 I know people who will spend days studying textbook terminology and practicing pointless coding exercises with tools like LeetCode.
-I can see that this doesn’t benefit the candidate or the employer.
+In my experience, this doesn’t benefit the candidate or the employer.
 In most real-life situations, it doesn’t matter if you can write code from memory to sort a list without using libraries.